w3c/window-management/EXPLAINER.md

   readonly attribute ScreenDetailed currentScreen;

   // NEW: Change event fired when the set of screens changes.
-  // NOTE: Does not fire on changes to attributes of individual Screens. attribute EventHandler onscreenschange;
+  // NOTE: Does not fire on changes to attributes of individual ScreenDetails. attribute EventHandler onscreenschange;

   // NEW: Change event fired when any attribute on the currentScreen changes,